open-orchestra/open-orchestra-model-bundle/README.md

     AbstractRepository::createAggregationQuery()

-And also return object with the method :
+With the aggregation, mongo does not return the original document, but by using the `$$ROOT` parameter, you can for it to add all the informations of the document.

+To hydrate all the document using the database result, use the method :

     AbstractRepository::hydrateAggregateQuery()